SompongSoftwareEnterprise/GMO/use-cases/uc302-request-non-gmo-certificate.md

 3. Customer or Agency fills in a form.
 4. Entrepreneur selects "Submit" button.
 5. System validates a form.
-a.
-If a form filled out incorrectly, System notifies Customer or Agency to correct it.
-6. System presents a Confirmation Page.
-7. Customer or Agency verifies data on a Confirmation Page.
-a.
-If a form filled out incorrectly, Customer or Agency selects "Back" button to back to Step 3 with a filled form.
-8. System presents View Request Information page.
+6. System presents View Request Information page.

 Alternate Flows
 ---------------
-None
+5a.
+A form filled out incorrectly, System notifies Customer or Agency to correct it.

 Frequency of Occurrence
 -----------------------